Perry Webb, president of Webb Automotive, said economic development is important to Farmington's future.

 4CED hopes to raise $500,000, mostly from private-sector sources, for its first year of operation.
 A fundraising total to date was not immediately available.

-"I wouldn't say we're there yet," said Burbridge, who is
+"I wouldn't say we're there yet," said Burbridge, who is also mayor of Aztec.

 At the top of 4CED's to-do list is defining the job qualifications and criteria for the group's first CEO.
 Burbridge hopes to hire a leader for 4CED in coming months.